All Episodes

 Okay, just checking to make sure that you had total objectivity on the issue.

-Now this is my car.
+Yeah, this is my car.

 But why did you say that?

-I someone said, I don't know.
+Someone said, I don't know.

-Oh no, no, no.
+Oh, no, no, no.

 But I'm a registered nurse.

-I worked at the VA for many years, so all the good things you have to say about the veterans and the servicemen really um they touch my heart, and I'd like to thank you for for getting through the muck that the uh the left news media gets out there every day, so we can hear the truth because it's really important because it's so sad Americans aren't really listening.
+And I'd like to thank you for getting through the muck that the left news media gets out there every day so we can hear the truth because it's really important because it's so sad Americans aren't really listening.

 Some are, but there's a bulk of them that aren't.

-Well, I know there's a lot of them, but we are making headway.
+Yeah, I know there's a lot of them, but we are making headway.

-Uh it really is unfair to judge people by the cars they drive.
+It really is unfair to judge people by the cars they drive.

 What do you mean you have a Volvo?

-You that the thing you're driving is a Volvo.
+The thing you're driving is a Volvo?

 I would have never known it's a Volvo, so that doesn't count.

-Uh we're talking to Dawn here.
+We're talking to Dawn here.

-But we drive it a new Cadillac this week.
+He's driving a new Cadillac this week.

-Uh it's a CTS, right?
+It's a CTS, right?

-And it's uh Man, it's a gorgeous car.
+And it's, man, it's a gorgeous car.

 Thanks for the call, Sandra.

-Jeff in Harrisonburg, Virginia.
+Jeff in Harrisonburg, Virginia, you are next.

 I'm glad you were patient.

-Hey Rush, thank you very much for letting me on.
+Hey, Rush, thank you very much for letting me on.

-Well hell, the latest one is this guy, Scott Thomas Bochamper Beach.
+Hell, the latest one is this guy, Scott Thomas Bochamper Beach.

 I don't know how he pronounces his name, but he just wrote a whole bunch of lies this past summer in the New Republic, a liberal journal of opinion.